-What I am going to outline today are a few explanations from both Scripture and Tradition to describe the Catholic approach to Mary and how we are called to HONOR, but NOT WORSHIP Mary!
-First we will look at biblical evidence and then I will briefly go over the Second Vatican II document on the Church [Lumen Gentium] and analyze some thoughts about Mary from the St. Pope John Paul II.
+This article outlines a few explanations from both Scripture and Tradition to describe the Catholic approach to Mary.
+Catholics HONOR, but NOT WORSHIP Mary!
+First, we will look at biblical evidence.
+Next, we look at the Second Vatican II document on the Church [Lumen Gentium].
+Lastly, we will analyze some thoughts about Mary from the St. Pope John Paul II.

 There is but one Mediator as we know from the words of the apostle, “for there is one God and one mediator of God and men, the man Christ Jesus, who gave himself a redemption for all”.(298) The maternal duty of Mary toward men in no way obscures or diminishes this unique mediation of Christ, but rather shows His power.
 For all the salvific influence of the Blessed Virgin on men originates, not from some inner necessity, but from the divine pleasure.
 It flows forth from the superabundance of the merits of Christ, rests on His mediation, depends entirely on it and draws all its power from it.
 In no way does it impede, but rather does it foster the immediate union of the faithful with Christ.

 It is also appropriate to mention that it is not a coincidence that the content of the final chapter of this council document being relating to Mary.
 The last major section of the chapter mentions Mary as the sign of created hope and solace to the wandering people of God.
-Mary is not the end but she is a signpost for Christians to rely on throughout our pilgrim journey towards Heaven!
+Mary is not the end.
+Rather, she is a signpost pointing Christians to Christ!
 (Lumen Gentium 68).